a13xp0p0v/kernel-hardening-checker/README.md

     $ sudo systemctl enable set-modules-disabled.service
     ```
     If you need some time after booting for manual actions that cause loading kernel modules, then uncomment `ExecStartPre`.
 It's a nice hack 😊.
+    There is another approach: if you know which kernel modules you need beforehand, you can simply call `modprobe` for them before locking `modules_disabled`.

   4. Write an empty value to the `kernel.modprobe` sysctl parameter.
 This is the weakest option, which only disables kernel module autoloading.
      Moreover, writing the original value `/usr/bin/modprobe` back to this sysctl parameter re-enables this dangerous feature.